may-33/may-33/README.md

 - 👋 Hi, I’m @dev33may
 - 👀 I’m interested in frontend
 - 🌱 I’m currently learning with Scrimba
-- 📫 How to reach me at X @may33dev
+- 📫 Reach me at X @may33dev

 <!---
 may-33/may-33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.